Achatin/Achatin.github.io/content/blog/generative-art.md

 ---

-**TL;DR:** You should definitely give Generative Art a try.
+**TL;DR:** Generative art is computer generated artistic content.
+You should definitely give Generative Art a try.
 It's satisfying and surprisingly simple.
 Choose any language you like as long as it has some sort of image processing capabilities.
 But GO 🐹 definitely does a great job as well.

 **Be creative and enjoy ❤**